xe-4f14-5d3-6s2/73neuralnetwork/README.md

 - Extend to multi-layer and full backpropagation.
 - Add support for multiple outputs/neuron layers.
 - Integrate graphs to visualize learning progress.
+- Integrate Adam optimization algorithm to estimate the learning rate.
 ---

 ## 📜 License